24 hours customer service +9779849693351

 3. Peak climbing Team: Assemble a competent and experienced team, including climbing partners, guides, and support staff.
 Ensure everyone possesses the necessary mountaineering skills, experience, and a compatible mindset for the challenges ahead.
 Collaborate closely with your team members throughout the expedition.

-4. Permits and Logistics: Requires National park permits and permissions from the Langtang National Park Department.
+4. Permits and Logistics: Requires National Park permits and permissions from the Langtang National Park Department.
 Plan the logistics of transportation, accommodation, and supply management, considering factors such as porters for carrying equipment and supplies.

 5. Environmental Considerations: Respect the natural environment and follow Leave No Trace principles.
 Minimize your ecological impact by properly disposing of waste, avoiding damage to vegetation, and respecting local customs and traditions.